sensu-plugins/sensu-plugins-kubernetes/README.md

         --token-file TOKEN-FILE      File containing bearer token for authorization -u, --user USER                  User with access to API -v, --api-version VERSION        API version
-    -n NAMESPACES,                   Exclude the specified list of namespaces --exclude-namespace
+        --in-namespace               If running in K8S, operate in running namespace -n NAMESPACES,                   Exclude the specified list of namespaces --exclude-namespace
     -i NAMESPACES,                   Include the specified list of namespaces, an